duckduckgo/duckduckgo/README.md

 DuckDuckHack is very much a work in progress.
 Some plugin types have better interfaces than others.
 We will be improving the platform based on [your feedback](https://fiesta.cc/~duckduckhack).

-This site will always have the latest platform information.

 * For new plugins, follow [@duckduckhack](https://twitter.com/duckduckhack)
 * For ongoing discussion: [DuckDuckHack list](https://www.listbox.com/subscribe/?list_id=197814)

 ## Why should I make plugins?